vedetta-com/caesonia/README.md

 - Flexible: switching roles is easy, making the process of changing VPS hosts a breeze (no downtime)
 - DMARC (with DKIM and SPF) email-validation system, to detect and prevent email spoofing
 - Uncensored DNS validating resolver from root nameservers
+- OpenPGP Web Key Service with Web Key Directory, the most trusted and secure key exchange protocol
 - MUA Autoconfiguration, for modern clients
 - Daily (spartan) stats, to keep track of things
 - Your sieve scripts and managesieve configuration, let's get started

 ## Considerations
 By design, email message headers need to be public, for exchanges to happen.
-The body of the message can be encrypted by the user, if desired.
+The body of the message can be [encrypted](INSTALL.md#openpgp-web-key-service-wks) by the user, if desired.
 Moreover, there is no way to prevent the host from having access to the virtual machine.
 Therefore, [full disk encryption](https://www.openbsd.org/faq/faq14.html#softraidFDE) (at rest) may not be necessary.

 Given our low memory requirements, and the single-purpose concept of email service, Roundcube or other web-based IMAP email clients should be on a different VPS.